Is the Bible the Word of God?

 “How do I know the Bible is truly the Word of God?”

-1. What Does it Mean that the Bible is the Word of God?
+1. What does it mean that the Bible is the Word of God?

 *These 66 different writings or books that comprise the Bible are referred to as the ‘Canon of Scripture’.
 The word canon comes from the Greek word meaning rule or measuring stick.